 - Description.
 Provide a clear explanation of each assignment.
 This may include a description of the nature, method, and length of any critical reviews, research papers, projects, and/or presentations required. - Requirements.
 Clearly identify all reading, study, writing and evaluation requirements for each assignment.
 Enumerate all required elements of each assignment and the criteria by which the substantive elements of the assignment will be evaluated. - Style standard.
 If applicable, state the style standard by which the writing assignments will be evaluated (e.g., APA). - Resource availability.
-Explicitly state the nature and availability of library and online resources, such as journals, that students may be required or recommended to access. - Delivery of assignment.
-Indicate how and where the assignment will be submitted within the course site. - Evaluation/Assessment Rationale for Grade Determination - Provide a short statement and/or chart listing the factors that will contribute to the final grade for the course.
+Explicitly state the nature and availability of library and online resources, such as journals, that students may be required or recommended to access. - Delivery of assignments.
+Indicate which course tool the student must use to submit work.
+E.g. assignments tool, forum, blog, etc. - Evaluation/Assessment Rationale for Grade Determination - Syllabi should clearly communicate to students how their grade will be determined.
+Provide a short statement and/or chart listing the factors that will contribute to the final grade for the course.
 Below is an example: